GCDigitalFellows/installdri.github.io/python.md

 1) open the [anaconda terminal](anaconda.md)

-2) find the class you plan to take in the list below

-3) type the commands listed for each course.
+2) type the commands listed for each session:

 Web Framework Development
 --------------------------